View on GitHub

 Create user

-To create a new user in the system, one can perform a HTTP PUT in /user with username and password query strings.
+To create a new user in the system, one can perform an HTTP request to /user with username and password query string parameters.
 Example:

 curl -X POST "http://localhost:8080/user?username=johndoe&password=secret"